AdobeDocs/campaign-classic.nl-NL/help/web/using/editing-content.md

 >
 >De standaardgebieden zijn die in het schema van de de toepassingsopslag van het Web.

-Met de invoerzone **voor velden** kunt u een databaseveld selecteren dat u wilt koppelen aan het formulierveld.
+The **field** input zone lets you select a database field to link with the form field.

 Standaard worden velden aangeboden in de tabel **nms:ontvanger** .

 ![](assets/dce_field_selection.png)

-Met de optie **Vereist veld** kunt u de goedkeuring van de pagina alleen autoriseren als de gebruiker het veld heeft ingevuld.
+The **Required field** option lets you only authorize the page&#39;s approval if the user has filled in the field.
 Als een vereist veld niet is ingevuld, wordt een foutbericht weergegeven.

 Voor keuzerondjes en selectievakjes is **aanvullende configuratie vereist**.